MCSZN/scratchNeural/README.md

-# Binarized Neural Network experimentation library
+# BaNaNa : a Binarized Neural Network experimentation library

+:banana:

 Exploring binary neural networks with minimal tooling and memory.
 This should be able to run on tiny computers.